 Will I be able to use Scheduled Searches on the lower data tiers?

-You can’t use Scheduled Searches on the Frequent or Infrequent tiers.
+Currently, you can't use Scheduled Searches on the Infrequent tier.